 - recreate a new level of intimacy

-Here is how one couple who thought their marriage was over benefited when they came to see one of us:
+How one couple who thought their marriage was over, benefited when they came to see me:

 We also both learned how our communication styles completely bypassed each other.
 When we thought we were getting our point across, in fact, that was not so.
 We were shutting each other down.
 Quite amazing after 25 years together to discover something so obvious was not that simple at all.

 We both learned that in a relationship there are many small actions which have such large consequences and neither of us realized the impact.
 Being able to begin to discuss our issues in a safe place with a caring, neutral, but disciplined, person meant that we understood situations for the first time.

 We have been able to apply these new insights to new events.
 If we are late home, we now know to phone each other early on and then later.
 These little touch points by phone let each other know that they are being remembered, thought about and respected.
 Seems small, but since we had never done such a thing, it had a huge impact.
 We have re-discovered each other and found out new things about each other.
 We have learned how to show we care for each other and we have rediscovered tenderness.

 Infidelity is a tough issue to overcome and is the cause of so many divorces because the partners have not learned how to make the other feel special and appreciated.
 We often tell other couples about how we have learned to communicate, and they are shocked as both of us do communicate so well and even do it for a living!
 However, re-learning how to reach each other is the top outcome.